boerremk/Fibaro/README.md

 ## Remark
 - Almost all scenes and virtual devices depends on the sendMessage scene
-- Almost all scenes and virtual devices depends on a global variables for every user in your household with the following information:
+- Almost all scenes and virtual devices depends on a global variable for every user in your household with the following information:
 ```lua
 username = {
   "present"=1,